Simontagbor/Steghub-DevOps-training/Webstack_implementation_mean/README.md

 ```
 <img src="images/backend-server-ready.png" style="width:100%; padding-top:20px; padding-bottom:20px;" alt="screenshot of terminal output showing content of package.json file">

-The server is up as expected. next up lets create the frontend with angular.
+The server is up as expected. next up let's create the frontend with angular.

 ## Task - 103 Configure Frontend

-For the MEAN stack we need to use Angular - the frontend framework for building client facing webpages.
+For the MEAN stack, we need to use Angular - the frontend framework for building client-facing webpages.
 Angular uses the Model-View-Controller (MVC) architecture to build dynamic web applications.
 The MVC architecture separates the application into three components: the model (data), the view (UI), and the controller (logic).
-Angular provides a way to bind data to the view and handle user interactions.
+For the Book Register app, we will create views for adding, deleting and displaying books.
+The model will be the book object, and the controller will handle the logic for interacting with the backend server.

-In this task, we will set up the frontend for the Book Register web app using AngularJS.
+In this task, we will set up the front end for the Book Register web app using AngularJS.

 ### Set Up Frontend Directory Structure